There’s been a surge of new retail investors questioning why they should ditch Robinhood or avoid it.

 AMC short squeeze prediction

-Although a short squeeze can happen at any moment, my instincts are telling me we have anywhere between August-October to see this come to fruition.
+Although a short squeeze can happen at any moment, my instincts are telling me we could see this happen early 2022.

 Join the Discord community